 This project is all about counting.
 Read the guided observations below so that you can be clear about what can be expected from children of different age groups in terms of their understanding of ‘counting’.

-Cut 5 circles out of different coloured construction paper.
-Cut coloured spots out of more construction paper.
-Overlap the circles so that they make a caterpillar and add eyes, legs and antennae.
+Draw 5 circles out of different coloured sugar paper.
+Cut them out for younger children and help older children cut them out themselves.
+Cut coloured spots out of more coloured paper.
+Overlap the circles so that they make a caterpillar and help the children draw on eyes, legs and antennae.